ObjRand/Cheems-OS/README.md

 # The Distros:

-  Cheems Arch By Toaster
+  Cheems Arch By Toaster (for Cheems OS)

-  Cheems Distro By Toaster
+  Cheems Distro By Toaster (for Cheems OS)